What type of program does the kindergarten offer?

 What food should I give my child for the long day?

 If your child attends on a full day they will need to bring a healthy snack for morning tea in a labelled container.
 They will also need lunch as well as a clearly labelled water bottle.
 There may be children in your child’s group who suffer from various allergies.
 A letter will be sent out to all families at the beginning of the year advising everyone of the specific foods or other allergens that are not to be brought into the kindergarten environment for the year.
-Please be aware that Wilson Street Kindergarten endeavours to minimise the risk and so tries to ensure no nuts enter the kindergarten.
+Please be aware that Wilson Street Kindergarten endeavors to minimise the risk and so tries to ensure no nuts enter the kindergarten.
 For further information, please see our policy page.

 Should I bring any food for a half-day session?

 At every half-day kindergarten session parents are asked to provide a healthy snack in a labelled snack box/container and a labelled water bottle.
 Please avoid sending kiwi fruit to kindergarten, as this fruit often appears on the list for allergies.

 What sort of clothes should my child wear?

 The children need comfortable clothing that is okay to get dirty.
 We will provide smocks for messy play.
 It is also important for children to be able to manage their own clothing for toileting.
 Appropriate footwear is essential for climbing, running, jumping and general play (no thongs or crocs).
 Sturdy shoes or runners are best.
-We ask that parents apply block-out on warm days.
+We ask that parents apply 50+ sunscreen on warm days.
 Children will have their sunhat kept at kindergarten.
 We strongly recommend your child has a complete change of clothing in their kindergarten bag.
 Please name all articles of clothing and footwear.

 Will I have the opportunity to discuss my child with the teacher/educators throughout the year?